-She also has previously had ties with Fairview Insurance, who have not confirmed or denied having any involvement with NJ Community Initiatives.
+She has also previously had ties with Fairview Insurance, who have not confirmed or denied having any involvement with NJ Community Initiatives.

 Sean Darcy, a principal at Round World Consulting and a spokesman for the PAC, said that the group supports “strong, effective leaders on all levels of government” and thinks Pagan-Milano “would be an outstanding councilwoman.”